tr1s/tris-webpack-boilerplate/README.md

 }
 ```

 This time we're venturing into the `webpack.prod.js` file.
-When we `npm run build`, our outputted js will be minified and have full sourcemaps.
+When we `npm run build`, our output js will be minified and have full sourcemaps.
 Running in dev mode via `npm start` we'll still have lighter sourcemaps but the js will not be minified.

 ```js
 /* webpack.prod.js */